atlassubbed/atlas-query-stream/README.md

 Non-nested queries will work fine if there are missing closing tags.
 Nested queries won't work as expected if there are missing closing tags in the scope of the subquery, since the query stream uses the nesting level to decide whether or not it should keep running a subquery.

-#### performance tips
+## performance tips

-The query stream takes a number of queries and calls them on the nodes it receives from an html parser.
-Basic queries are not executed on any nodes after a match has been found.
-Recursive queries are executed indefinitely, since they can return potentially many results.
-Basic queries are preferred over recursive queries.
+Basic queries are preferred over recursive queries, since they are not executed after finding a result.
 If you *must* use a recursive query, ask yourself whether or not you can nest it inside a basic query to narrow down the html subtree in which it runs.
 When writing a query, it's best to return falsy *as soon as* you know the query will fail, so you can avoid doing unecessary processing.

 For example, suppose your document has 9,020 `li` tags, but you only need to query the 20 `li` tags inside `<ul id="1">`.
 The following query could work: